blackCauldron7/gen-v-style-sprites/README.md

 ## Usage

-- Install dependencies with pip install -e requirements.txt
+- Install dependencies with pip install -r requirements.txt
 - Change the file_paths variable in main.py
 - python main.py to change from name to national dex numbers
 - python main.py r to change from national dex numbers to name